 • White Plains, NY: approx 1-hr Reliant Air 203.743.5100

 An easy way to get to Hyannis, MA from Boston airport or surrounding areas is by bus.
 Plymouth-Brockton bus line provides daily departures and arrivals between Boston Logan Airport, or South Station in Boston, MA and Hyannis Trasportation Center in Hyannis, Massachusetts.
 A two hour scenic ride from the Boston-Logan airport into Hyannis Port, Cape Cod area in MA.
 Hyannis Transportation Center is located at 215 Iyannough Road, Hyannis, MA.
 From the Hyannis Transportation Center you can take a taxi or walk to the the ferries which provide service to Nantucket; For ferry schedules see By Ferry section.
 Note: week-day and week-end schedules may differ.

 - Plymouth-Brockton Bus Line 508.746.0378; 508.775.5524

-You can get to Hyannis MA by train in the summertime.
+You can get to Hyannis MA from Boston, MA by train in the summertime.
 CapeFLYER train service from Buzzards Bay, Middleborough, Braintree, and South Station in Boston, Ma to Hyannis, MA.
 The Cape Cod train station is located at Hyannis Transportation Center 215 Iyannough Road, Hyannis, MA 02601.
 From the train you can head on to the ferries.
 For ferry schedules see By Ferry section.
 Note: The train runs through Columbus Day Weekend.